 I run CATLAB.

-My principal research interest lies in developing deep learning approaches to enable AI-augmented creativity.
-In particular, I am working on generative models and image manipulation methods.
+My principal research interest lies in developing deep learning approaches to enable human-AI collaboration, creativity and interpretability.
 My research is published at top computer science conferences such as NeurIPS, ICCV and KDD, and featured in mainstream media (e.g., The Washington Post, BBC, CNN) and magazines (e.g., Motherboard, Rolling Stone).
 For more information, see the Publications page.

 Currently, I am leading a research lab at Bogazici University under the TUBITAK Outstanding Research Fellows program.
 Previously, I was a postdoctoral research associate at MIT Media Lab.
 I did my Ph.D. in Computer Science at Purdue, under the supervision of SVN Vishwanathan.
 During my Ph.D., I also spent time at Amazon (P13N team) and VMware.
 I received my Master’s degree from Bogazici University under the supervision of Ethem Alpaydin.
 During my graduate studies, I was supported by Fulbright PhD Fellowship and Google Anita Borg Scholarship.